cookies-xor-cream/HugoTest/content/posts/poetry/epicenter_of_shock.md

 Coz you're right where all these faultlines grate,
 and there's nothing they can't shake.
 no, there's nothing that can take the quake,
-And live through right through, without a single break.
+and live through right through, without a single break.